-An advanced treatment of the practice of implementing commercial systems.
-Topics include: the use of library code, program design for performance, project control and reporting practice, programming standards, human-machine interface, software testing, CASE tools, documentation, security and control, maintenance.
+This subject focuses on advanced treatment of the practice of implementing commercial systems.
+Topics include: the use of library code; program design for performance; project control and reporting practice; programming standards; human-machine interface; software testing; CASE tools: documentation; security and control; and maintenance.